surykanc/apigateway/README.md

 python3 apigateway.py us-east-1 default PetStore authorization  json
 []
-note: in this example the petstore apigateway doesnot have any authorization,so it is not secure
+note: in this example the petstore apigateway doesn't have any authorization,so it is not secure

 Important note: i'm unable to configure the authorization with the apigateway ,i also created the key and i don't know how to add the key in gateway

-i dont have propere csv format ,so please let me know so that i can work on.
+i don't have correct csv format ,so please let me know so that i can work on.